fabiomux/kde-servicemenus/download_with_yt-dlp_here/README.md

 - Automatically select the best audio format;
 - Automatically select the best video format;
 - Automatically select the best audio + video format;
-- A dialog shows the progress and allows to cancel the download;
+- A dialog shows the progress and allows you to cancel the download;
 - The output file format can be overridden using the $KSM_DWYDH_OUTPUT variable.

 ## Requirements